ICIQ-DMP/iMarina-load/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are welcome and what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+If you want to improve this project, please open an **issue** or submit a **pull request** with your changes.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this better.
-Don't forget to give the project a star!
+You can also simply open an issue or pull request.
 Thanks again!

-1. Fork the Project
+1. Create your issue
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Public your issue
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+3. Open a Pull request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>